The British Haiku Society

-The British Haiku Society (BHS) was formed in 1990 and aims to promote haiku and to teach and publish Haiku in English.
+The British Haiku Society was formed in 1990 to promote haiku and to teach and publish Haiku in English.
+Its membership of approximately 400 includes members from 27 countries.

 Activities

-The BHS holds an Annual Haiku Award.
+The British Haiku Society holds events and The British Haiku Society Awards including The Museum of Haiku Literature Awards and The Haibungaku Awards.
 From the 1990s until 2004 the Society also offered a Sasakawa Prize.

-In 1992 the BHS published The Haiku Hundred, an anthology of haiku in English to bring haiku to the attention of UK readers.
+In 1992 The British Haiku Society published The Haiku Hundred, an anthology of haiku in English to bring haiku to the attention of UK readers.